gourlaysama/gpower/README.md

 - GTK 3.22 or later  (`gtk3-devel` on RHEL/Fedora, `libgtk-3-dev` on Debian/Ubuntu)
 - Meson build system

+GPower Tweaks requires the following to run:

+- GTK 3.22 or later
+- PolicyKit
+- Gvfs

 Install it from source with:

 ```sh